 The Second AP Fund is one of five buffer funds within the Swedish pension system.
 The Second AP Fund shall maximize longterm return at low risk.
 In conjunction with the other buffer funds, the Fund is tasked with maintaining reasonably consistent pension levels, even during periods affected by peaks in the number of retirees, or by an economic downturn.

-The Second AP Fund shall adopt a longterm approach, with a view to securing the managed buffer capital over the long-term.
-The Fund's scientifically-based strategic management model includes long-term forecasts covering demographic, socio-economic and capital-market developments.
+The buffer funds account for approximately 15 per cent of the total assets of the pension system.
+The funds shall adopt a longterm approach, with a view to securing the managed buffer capital over the long-term.
+The Second AP Fund's scientifically-based strategic management model includes long-term forecasts covering demographic, socio-economic and capital-market developments.

 The Fund's strategic management model is based on financial theory and incorporates long-term forecasts covering demographic, socio-economic and capital-market developments.
 Despite the turbulent financial markets of the past 10–15 years, the Fund's performance has proved solid, both in absolute terms and in comparison with similar funds, whether seen from a national or international perspective.